 - perlite – improves aeration and drainage

-- peat moss (wooden chips, coconut coir) – sterile (disease resistant), aerates soil, retains moisture and does not compact
+- peat moss (wooden chips, coconut coir) – sterile (disease resistant), aerates the soil, retains moisture, and does not compact

 Peat moss is somewhat controversial among gardeners as it literally takes thousands of years to form and as such has to be considered a non-renewable resource.
-I buy in bulk but when my peat moss runs out, I will be switching to using bark or wooden chips and coconut coir.
+I buy in bulk but when my peat moss runs out, I will stop using peat moss for other sutainable and more environmetally friendly alternatives.